mlcuva/mlcuva.github.io_old/index.md

 ## Meetings

-Location, date, and times for meetings are annouced through the [Slack Group](mlcuva.slack.com) and email.
+Location, date, and times for meetings are announced through the [Slack Group](mlcuva.slack.com) and email.

 ## Contacts